 It is with great pleasure that we welcome you to Rhythmwood, our hand crafted straw bale dance studio.
 This is a unique and beautiful space that has been created from natural, local materials.
 The building is coated inside and out with an earthen plaster giving the space an adobe feel.
 The earthen floors have been carefully prepared from a mix of clay, sand and straw.
 In the winter months hot water heating pipes warm the floor and give a radiant heat to the whole building.
 They are sealed with a natural linseed oil and when you dance on them you may find that the texture is much like leather.
 They have a natural, slight undulation to the surface and create a unique experience for dancing barefoot.
 Natural and earth friendly materials have created a one-of-a-kind space for those who come to dance here.

-Rhythmwood is located about half way up the Bruce Peninsula, just outside of Lion's Head, in Ontario, Canada.
+Rhythmwood is located about half way up the Saugeen/Bruce Peninsula, just outside of Lion's Head, in Ontario, Canada.
 Along side our movement classes and heart based retreats, we also teach courses in natural building methods.
 These courses are perfect for the owner builder who wants to learn skills to build their own earth friendly spaces.
 You can learn more about these opportunities on the Homesteader website

 Rhythmwood is also a Bed & Breakfast.
 We welcome you to stay with us in our hand crafted log home on 50 acres of forested land.
 We are a short drive from the many beautiful beaches and hiking trails on the peninsula.
-Our central location makes our home a great base for those who would like to visit and explore the spectacular Bruce Peninsula.
+Our central location makes our home a great base for those who would like to visit and explore the spectacular Saugeen Peninsula.
 Reservations recommended.

 The Story of Moving Back to the Land

 In their mid 20's and disillusioned with the idea of living life with a mortgage and debt, Wendy & Rick decided to try something different.
-They sold their house, quit their city jobs, bought a 50 acre parcel of land and moved to the Bruce Peninsula.
+They sold their house, quit their city jobs, bought a 50 acre parcel of land and moved to the Saugeen Peninsula.
 They wanted to live a simpler life and be more self sufficient, growing their own food and developing basic living skills.
 Their philosophy was that if they could do the work themselves, they would have less debt and more time to follow their passions, bringing them a life of greater freedom.

 Their first project was to build a home for themselves using local materials found on their property.
 They selectively harvested trees to use for building materials and consciously left as little impact on the land as possible.
 The trees were used to create the log walls, posts, beams, board and batten, shingles, ceiling, floor and railings.
 Stone was gathered to build the foundation and hearth space.
 They developed many skills as they went along, basically learning through books, asking questions and just jumping into the experience hands first.
 They also learned never to underestimate the value of the first small step!